eclipse-theia/theia/doc/pull-requests.md

 - [1.](#justifying-approve) Each approval should have supporting comments following these guidelines.
 <a name="dismissing-approve"></a>
 - [2.](#dismissing-approve) An approval without a comment should be dismissed.
+<a name="approval-finality"></a>
+- [3.](#approval-finality) Approval of a PR implies that the reviewer is prepared to merge the PR.
+A reviewer should only approve a pull request that they are prepared to merge it.
+If a PR is under review by multiple reviewers, reviewers who are not satisfied with the state of the PR should block its merge, for example by marking their review 'request changes'.

 ### Collaborating